-- Say what your character does and thinks.
-You can speak in first and/or third person. - For example, if another character, you describe the outcome.
+- → Say what your character does and thinks.
+You can speak in first and/or third person. - → If someone tries to do something to your character, you describe the outcome.
 For example, if another character punches you, it's up to you to decide if you get hurt or if you avoid the punch.

 - → Shape the world by describing what your character perceives.
 By saying, for example, that your character sees a castle, you're creating that castle. - → Introduce and play secondary characters, as needed.
-Once a secondary character is created, all the players can perform it in addition to their own characters. - → You must accept what the others say but you will have the last word on what happens to your character.
+Once a secondary character is created, all the players can perform it in addition to their own characters. - You must accept what the others say but you will have the last word on what happens to your character.
 The story is written collectively but not consensually.
-You add on what your fellows create.
+You add onto what your fellow players create.